digitallawyer/openlegaldictionary/_definitions/adversary.md

 ---
 title: Adversary
 permalink: "/definitions/adversary.html"
-body: A litigant-opponent, the opposite party ln a writ or actlon
+body: A litigant-opponent, the opposite party in a writ or actlon
 published_at: '2018-07-07'
 layout: post
 ---